Dr Olivia Fisher - Wesley Research Institute

 Olivia’s applied implementation science research has had direct impact on clinical practice, health service design, and healthcare access, such as:

-• Olivia’s Virtual Hospital research has informed the design and implementation of the UnitingCare Queensland Virtual Hospital.
-A close collaborative working relationship was formed between the research team and the Virtual Hospital project team, where emerging research results were shared and informed practice in real time.
-Olivia and the team identified important considerations, barriers and enablers to successful design and implementation, and led the co-design of the vision and principles for the new hospital.
+• Olivia’s Virtual Hospital research informed UnitingCare Queensland on considerations, barriers and enablers to establishment of a private virtual hospital.
+A close collaborative working relationship was formed between the research team and UnitingCare Queensland’s project team, where emerging research results were shared and informed decision making in real time.

 • The identification of implementation determinants of a successful police mental health co-responder model informed the roll-out of co-responder units in Queensland.
 This expansion of police and ambulance co-responder programs was a key recommendation of the Queensland Parliament Select Committee on Mental Health.